 17. Get up and away or hit the water.

 If unique views from vehicles are your thing, there are two fun options at Disney Springs.
 The large blue balloon, Aerophile, will give you a 360-degree view of the area from 400 feet in the air.
 Located in the West Side section, this unique helium balloon sends you soaring for an 8- to 10-minute experience.
 For a look at our land-water lifestyle, climb aboard the Amphicars.
 Docked next to The BOATHOUSE, these aquatic automobiles cruise around the water with your personal Car Captain.

 18. Enjoy the entertainment.

 As we said earlier, Disney Springs is a break from the break-neck pace of the theme park.
 For your day of downtime, there are lots of entertainment options outside of the theme parks to consider.
 Book a performance to see the new Cirque du Soleil show, "Drawn to Life."
-Cool seats and big-screen thrills of the movies await you at the Disney Springs AMC theater.
+Cool seats and big-screen thrills of the movies await you at the Disney Springs AMC Dine-In theater.
 "Strike" up some family conversations as you bowl with the fam at Splitsville.
 Not all of the Disney Springs fun requires admission.
 Snap a selfie with the famous Coca-Cola Polar Bear, or catch a performance at the Marketplace Stage.
 You might also catch some “street performers” including jugglers and musicians on the West Side.

 19. Set a budget for Disney Springs stores.